thomaswp/SimpleAIF/README.md

 This process currently builds two models:
 - ``model-<System>-<ProblemID>.pkl``: A model to estimate the correctness of students' code.
 Values > 0.5 should be interpreted as "likely correct."
 So a value of 0.6 is likely correct "with 60% certainty", not "60% correct."
-- ``model-<System>-<ProblemID>.pkl``: A model to estimate the progress of the student's code to a completed state where it can then be tested for correctness.
+- ``progress-<System>-<ProblemID>.pkl``: A model to estimate the progress of the student's code to a completed state where it can then be tested for correctness.
 Near-100% progress is supposed to be a necessary but not sufficient criteria for completing the problem.

 ## Serving Feedback
 This code is found in the server folder.